agrevster/pocketbase-kotlin/readme.md

 # Pocketbase Kotlin
 > Pocketbase Kotlin is a multi-platform Kotlin SDK for [Pocketbase](https://pocketbase.io).
 > Current supported Pocketbase Version *0.18*
+> NOTE: This project will not support Pocketbase 0.19+ until Kotlin supports XCode 15 (likely to occur in the next release)
 ---

 ### More info can be found in [the docs](https://agrevster.github.io/pocketbase-kotlin/)